 Entering Nursing as A Career: A Challenge

 To a large extent, men were kept out of the nursing profession by being denied opportunities to qualify as nurses.
-Many nursing schools refused admission to men.
-This situation only changed considerably after 1981 when a US court judged, in a case against a state nursing school, that denying access to men was unconstitutional.
+Many nursing schools refused admission to men and the situation only changed considerably after 1981 when a US court judged, in a case against a state nursing school, that denying access to men was unconstitutional.

 With few men in the profession and negative social stereotypes, one wonders why any men would have chosen to nurse as a profession.
 The reasons are probably as varied as those of female nurses.